Here’s how we increased average session duration by 281.05% & reduced post promotion CPC by 70%

-Unsurprisingly, the mobile and messenger placements were more cost-effective for content promotion than the comparatively crowded Desktop and Right Column ones.
+Unsurprisingly, the mobile and messenger placements were more cost-effective for digital content marketing than the comparatively crowded Desktop and Right Column ones.

 Pretty much all mobile placements (in yellow, blue, and Instagram in red), are going to be vastly cheaper than Desktop and Right Column options (purple) when distributing content.

 Assuming you have a Facebook ad sales funnel in place to capture and retarget site visitors, it makes no sense to overpay for the prime real estate.